-Buying a marquee is a big step.
+Buying a heavy duty marquee is a big step.
 Whether it’s a printed marquee or a plain marquee, every customer searches for a warranty, accessories, convenience in pitching and dismantling, and the price.

 The structural integrity of your marquee frame is crucial in standing up to the rigours of the infamous Australian outdoors.